 Residential landscape debris burning of dead vegetation is allowed during certain times of the year and in certain parts of the state.
 However, always check with your local fire station or DNR Forestry office before burning.
-Burn permits are required whenever there is less than 3 inches of snow cover.
-During dry periods, DNR will suspend burning all together.
+Burn permits are required whenever there are less than 3 inches of snow cover.
+During dry periods, DNR will suspend burning altogether.

 Obtain a burning permit from a DNR forestry office, any fire warden, or purchase online.
-After obtaining necessary permits, ensure that burning is not restricted by your municipality.
-Burning without a permit is a misdemeanor offense and has a maximum penalty of up to 90 days in jail, $1,000 fine, or both.
+After obtaining the necessary permits, ensure that your municipality does not restrict burning.
+Burning without a permit is a misdemeanor offense and has a maximum penalty of up to 90 days in jail, a $1,000 fine, or both.